Indiana Jones and the Temple of Doom: Promotion

 Marvel Comics published a comic book adaptation of the film by writer David Michelinie and artists Jackson Guice, Ian Akin, Brian Garvey, and Bob Camp.
 It was published as Marvel Super Special No. 30 and as a three-issue limited series.

 LucasArts and Atari Games promoted the film by releasing an arcade game.
 Hasbro released a toy line based on the film in September 2008.

 Home media

 The video was released at Christmas 1986 with a retail price of $29.95 and sold a record 1.4 million units.
-A DVD version of the film was released in 2003 together with the two other films in the then Indiana Jones trilogy series.
+A DVD version of the film was released in 2003 together with the two other films in the Indiana Jones then-trilogy.
 A Blu-ray version for the film was released in 2012 as part of a box set for the series, which had four films at the time.
 In 2021, a remastered 4K version of the film was released on Ultra HD Blu-ray, produced using scans of the original film negatives.
 It was released as part of a box set for the then four films in the Indiana Jones film series.